Social Media Videos

 Make Sure the Lighting is Good:

 Lighting plays an important role in video quality.
-By making sure that the scene you are recording is brightly lit with a soft light that is evenly distributed, your video will be noticeably more impressive.
+Make sure that the scene you are recording is brightly lit with a soft light that is evenly distributed.
+This would make your video noticeably more impressive.

-If recording indoors you may want to consider using a three-point lighting setup that gives you more control over the lighting.
-On the other hand, if you record outdoors try to avoid the harsh afternoon sun, and record during the golden hour right after dawn or right before dusk instead.
+If recording indoors, you may want to consider using a three-point lighting setup that gives you more control over the lighting.
+Moreover, if you record outdoors, try to avoid the harsh afternoon sun.
+Record during the golden hour right after dawn or right before dusk instead.

 Keep the Camera Steady: